Convertiv/handoff-drupal/README.md

 3. Install it via drush or the module page
 4. Run composer install in your drupal root to ensure dependencies are loaded

+## Commands

+Available commands for the "handoff" namespace: handoff:fetch   Get a component from Handoff and save it as a single directory component. handoff:styles  Update the shared styles from Handoff. handoff:config  Update handoff configuration with a new url and base theme.

 ## USAGE

 This script is going to attempt to pull a component down from the handoff API